 Why social networking is a key to career success

 Social networking addresses these problems; it helps job hunters demonstrate their subject matter expertise and unique value to a broad audience while growing a community of contacts willing to refer them for opportunities.
-In her book, Social Networking for Career Success, Miriam Salpeter teaches readers how to use social media efficiently to demonstrate their expertise and illustrates how to get the word out about a job search without specifically asking for help.
+In the newly updated second edition of her first book, Social Networking for Career Success, Miriam Salpeter teaches readers how to use social media efficiently to demonstrate their expertise and illustrates how to get the word out about a job search without specifically asking for help.

-While millions use social networking sites, such as LinkedIn, Twitter and Facebook and hundreds of thousands own blogs, many don’t understand exactly how to leverage these networks to improve their chances to land jobs and build career visibility.
+While millions use social networking sites, such as LinkedIn, Twitter, Facebook, Google+ and Pinterest, and hundreds of thousands own blogs, many don’t understand exactly how to leverage these networks to improve their chances to land jobs and build career visibility.
 Salpeter offers the following tips for anyone considering using social networking to get ahead professionally:

 Don’t expect social networking to be a magic career wand.
 Job seekers must have expertise, and be willing to listen first and learn the rules of engagement.
 Just as approaching a stranger on the street to ask for a job isn’t socially acceptable, no one should expect strangers online to flock to help until there’s a viable connection.

 Do present a consistent, professional profile in social networking bios.
 Pick keywords people would use to identify the job or role of interest.
-For example, Salpeter incorporates “job search/social media coach” and “resume writer” in her profiles.
 Use job descriptions, company and industry websites and blogs and information from professional conference materials to identify your field’s keywords.
 Include them in your online bios.

 Use Alltop.com to find other niche bloggers.
 Regularly read and leave useful and meaningful comments on their blogs.
 Bloggers should generously link to and refer to colleagues in articles.
-Share those posts via Twitter, Facebook and LinkedIn.
-Be sure to include colleagues’ Twitter names and/or tag them on Facebook.
+Share those posts via your favorite social networks.
+Be sure to include colleagues’ Twitter names and/or tag them via Facebook, Google+ or Pinterest.

 Use online platforms to pass along useful professional advice and information.
 For example, post links and insightful comments on Facebook, LinkedIn and Twitter.
 Remind friends, fans and followers about professional goals and skills by consistently including updates illustrating key knowledge, skills and abilities.